 Mokady is the chairman and CEO of CyberArk, and a pioneer in establishing the Privileged Account Security software market.
 Since co-founding the company in 1999, Mokady has entrenched CyberArk as the market leader.
 During his tenure at CyberArk, Mokady has also served as its chief strategist and visionary, overseeing global expansion, management, execution and corporate development.
 Prior to CyberArk, Mokady specialized in legal management and business development for international high-tech companies.

-Montgomery is vice president and chief technical strategist at McAfee.
-He manages the worldwide team of technical strategists who lead the group’s various business units and is responsible for advancing technical innovation in McAfee’s security solutions.
-Earlier at McAfee, Montgomery oversaw worldwide government certification efforts and worked with Congress, industry leaders other government leaders and public-sector customers to help ensure that technologies, standards and implementations addressed data security and privacy challenges.
+Montgomery is chief technical officer at Federal Resources Corporation, a mission-focused technology aggregator.
+He manages the responsibility of delivering information security and privacy solutions to US federal department and agency wide problem sets, with focus upon large modernization projects at the Defense Health Agency and the Department of State.
+Earlier in his career at McAfee, Montgomery oversaw worldwide government certification efforts and worked with Congress, industry leaders, other government leaders and public-sector customers to help ensure that technologies, standards and implementations addressed data security and privacy challenges.

 Moss is the founder and CEO of DEF CON Communications and the founder of the Black Hat Briefings, two of the world’s most influential information security events.
 Moss is an angel investor to start-ups in the security space, technical adviser to the TV series “Mr. Robot” and serves on the board of directors for Compagnie Financière Richemont SA.
 Moss is a member of DHS’s Advisory Council and a commissioner on the Global Council on the Stability of Cyberspace.
 In a prior life, Moss served as the chief security officer and was a vice president of ICANN, the Internet Corporation for Assigned Names and Numbers.